 Her theatre publications are: Rhythm in Drama, University of Pittsburgh Press, 1980, Playwriting: The First Workshop, Allworth Press, 2008 (first in print with Butterworth (Focal Press) 1994), and Winter's Tales: Reflections on the Novelistic Stage, University of Delaware, 2005.

 She has taught for Pitt in London and has served as faculty and as Academic Dean for Semester at Sea.
 She has directed for Pitt's mainstage and for the Three Rivers Shakespeare Festival productions which include The Rehearsal, The Country Wife, She Stoops to Conquer, The Winter's Tale, Hamlet, Much Ado About Nothing, King Lear, A Flea in Her Ear, and Our Town.
 A number of these productions were listed among the Pittsburgh Post-Gazette's Ten Best of the Year.
 She has also produced and sometimes directed over sixty original plays written by her students.

-She is married to writer Hilary Masters.
+She was married to the late Hilary Masters.

 Need a copy of the latest book cover or a photograph of Kathy?
 Below are digital images suitable for both print and electronic media.